 International Email Marketing Regulations

-Marketing with email campaigns has become a common practice for most companies, but as the world has become more digital, the regulations for digital marketing have become more strict.
+Email marketing campaigns have become a common practice for most companies, but as the world has become more digital, the regulations for digital marketing have become more strict.
 In fact, many may not realize that sending a commercial email can be considered SPAM and illegal to do, especially when the recipient of said email is located in another country.
 Most countries have set out their own regulations in regards to combatting SPAM and unsolicited emails, so it’s crucial to know the rules before sending any commercial emails to different regions.

 These regulations come in many different forms, some countries have entire laws and acts dedicated to it, while others briefly mention it in other large bills.
 There are a few different names that these regulations are called, but the most common are anti-spam laws and data protection laws.